Search this blog

 For Joconde Sponge

-3. Sift together the confectioner's sugar, almond flour, and cake flour
+• Sift together confectioners sugar, almond flour, and cake flour

-5. Whip the egg whites with the granulated sugar until medium peaks form
+• In a separate bowl, whip egg whites with granulated sugar until medium peaks form

 For Coffee Syrup